midnit3Z0mbi3/i3-Tiling-Window-Manager-Setup/README.md

 you now have a working i3 setup

-you can choose to create a config and edit it, or you can use my config
+you can choose to create a config and edit it manually, or you can use my config

 whichever option you choose, generate a config when asked after rebooting.